-Non-resident students meeting the criteria will be exempted from the payment of non-resident tuition, but they will be not be classified as California resident.
-They continue to be "non-residents."
+Non-resident students meeting the criteria will be exempted from the payment of non-resident tuition and are classified as "non-residents" of California.
 The California Dream Act of 2011 allows undocumented and documented students who meet certain provisions of AB540 to be eligible for specified financial aid.

 Allow 3-5 business days for processing.
-Students will be notified via their myCuesta student email by the Admissions Office.
+If approved, students will be mailed updated Class Schedule/Receipt with fee adjustments.
+Denied requests will be notified via student's myCuesta student email by the Admissions Office.